-Pres service Teacher Name: Prac cticum School: Uni versity Advisor Name: Ass ociate Teacher Name: Gra de Level/Courses: Rating Scale NFC Needs Further Development DAE Developing as Expected Knc wledge Indicators NFD DAE Star ndard 1: Preservice teacher knows, responds to, and engages all students a.
+Pre service Teacher Name: Pra cticum School: Uni versity Advisor Name: Ass ociate Teacher Name: Gra de Level/Courses: Rating Scale NF DA E Developing as Expected Kno owledge Indicators NFD DAE Sta ndard 1: Preservice teacher knows, responds to, and engages all students a.
 Is familiar with their students' devel opmental characteristics b.
 Is aware of the role of diversity, equ ity, and inclusion in student learning c.
-Is aware of the diverse learning nee ds of students Star ndard 2: Preservice teacher knows t he subjects they teach and how to teach them. a.
+Is aware of the diverse learning nee ds of students Sta ndard 2: Preservice teacher knows t he subjects they teach and how to teach them. a.
 Has knowledge of the Nova Scotia curri culum and related documents and policies b.
 Has knowledge of the content area they teach c.
-Is aware of how to use educational technologies as an integral part of teaching d.
-Demonstrates a sufficient level of the o ral and written language of instruction Star ndard 3: Preservice teacher implem ents assessment strategies to guide teaching and learning. a.
+Is aware of how to use educational t technologies as an integral part of teaching d.
+Demonstrates a sufficient level of the o ral and written language of instruction Sta ndard 3: Preservice teacher impleme ents assessment strategies to guide teaching and learning a.
 Is aware of multiple approaches to a assessing student learning. b.
 Is aware of when and how to use as sessment to inform their practise.

-Standard 4: Preservice teacher creates safe and positive learning environments. b.
+Standard 4: Preservice teacher creates safe and positive learning environments. a.
+Is aware of establishing relationships with students as related to classroom managen ment. b.
 Is aware of classroom routines, procedures, and transitions as related to classroom management. c.
-Understands the importance of involving students in classroom expectations as a strategy for classroom management. d.
+Understands the importance of involving students in classroom expectations as a structure classroom management. ategy for d.
 Understands the importance of using a classroom code of conduct as a strategy for classroom management.
 Standard 6: Preservice teacher models and promotes professionalism in teaching. a.
 Knows when and where to access the NSTU Code of Ethics. b.
-Is aware of the importance of professional conduct in the personal use of social media Comments:
+Is aware of the importance of professional conduct in the personal use of social med ia 🗌 Comments:

-Skill ls Indicators NFD DAE Stan ndard 1: Preservice teacher knows, responds to, and engages all students. , a.
+Skills Indicators DAE Sta Standard 1: Preservice teacher knows, responds to, and engages all students. a.
 Creates learning experiences that engage all students b.
 Creates attainable short and long-term learning goals c.
 Seeks and responds to information about student diversity d.
-Seeks and responds to information about individual student learning strengths е.
-Seeks and responds to information about individual student learning challenges Stan ndard 2: Preservice teacher knows the subjects they teach and how to teach them. a.
+Seeks and responds to information about individual student learning strengths e.
+Seeks and responds to information about individual student learning challenges Sta andard 2: Preservice teacher knows the subjects they teach and how to teach them. a.
 Creates detailed lesson/unit plans, utilizing a comprehensive template provided by MSVU and/or the associate teacher(s) b.
 Creates detailed lesson/unit plans, that are clearly connected to curriculum outcomes c.
 Uses a range of strategies, learning experiences, and resources d.
 Uses a range of technologies and representations e.
 Teaches problem-solving and encourages creativity f.
 Ensures that learning experiences reflect accurate and current content g.
 Encourages students to reflect on their prior knowledge h.
 Encourages students to pose questions and analyze ideas i.
-Adjusts instruction to meet students' changing learning needs Stan ndard 3: Preservice teacher implements assessment strategies to guide teaching and learning a Aligns student assessment with learning outcomes b.
+Adjusts instruction to meet students' changing learning needs Sta andard 3: Preservice teacher implements assessment strategies to guide teaching and learning • a.
+Aligns student assessment with learning outcomes b.
 Uses a combination of formative and summative assessment c.
 Provides feedback to students that is prompt and specific d.
-Assists in maintaining records that document progress in student learning Stan ndard 4: Preservice teacher creates safe and positive learning environments. a.
+Assists in maintaining records that document progress in student learning Standard 4: Preservice teacher creates safe and positive learning environments. a.
 Responds to and promotes student diversity b.
 Develops positive, supportive, and respectful relationships with students c.
 Teaches students how to engage in respectful interactions with one another d.
-Teaches students how to behave in specific school settings е.
+Teaches students how to behave in specific school settings e.
 Assists in managing classroom routines f.
 Implements appropriate behavioural consequences consistently